George Williams: Former Wigan Warriors half-back set for Super League return after Canberra Raiders agree release

 George Williams is less than halfway through his three-year contract with Canberra Raiders but told them of his homesickness several weeks ago; 26-year-old made 178 appearances for Wigan from 2013 to 2019 and was in the team that won Grand Finals in 2016 and 2018

-England half-back George Williams is set for an immediate return to Super League after Canberra Raiders agreed to his release.
+England half-back George Williams says he was "kicked out the door" after the Canberra Raiders announced they were releasing him from his contract early.

-The 26-year-old former Wigan favourite is less than halfway through his three-year contract with his NRL club but told them of his homesickness several weeks ago.

-The Raiders say they received a formal request from Williams, whose girlfriend Charlotte is expecting their first child, to be allowed to leave the club at the end of the 2021 season but have decided to release the player with immediate effect.
+The Raiders said they had received a formal request from Williams, whose girlfriend Charlotte is expecting their first child, to be allowed to leave the club at the end of the 2021 season, but on Tuesday had decided to release the player with immediate effect after he did not appear for training.

-Canberra chief executive Don Furner said the outcome was the best for both parties, saying Williams' decision to withdraw from training on Tuesday meant his position at the club became untenable.
+Canberra chief executive Don Furner said the fact that Williams was absent on Tuesday "highlighted to the club the seriousness" of his desire to leave Canberra.

+However, responding on social media to a headline which read "How George Williams dumped the Raiders by TEXT", Williams said while it was true he had asked for an early release from his three-year contract at the end of the season, he had no intention of leaving immediately.
+The 26-year-old claimed he was being forced out and said he was yet to formally sign off on any form of early release.

+"I text to explain my mental well-being to the welfare manager," Williams wrote on Twitter.

 "George and his partner have asked on a number of occasions for a release to return to England to be closer to their families and we've decided to grant their request," Furner said.